Learning is a skill, hence we must engage in "learning to learn." Fortunately, there are now many excellent resources on how to learn.

 - What Students Should Know About How People Learn

 - I Blew the Exam, Now What?

 There's also some great books on the topic.
+Brown et al.'s Make it stick: The Science of Successful Learning is engaging, fascinating, and very useful.
 Dave Ellis' Becoming A Master Student is engaging and comprehensive and I appreciate the online complement.
 However, for more focused (and inexpensive) reading I highly recommend Cal Newport's How to Win at College (advice is broken into 75 short tips) and How to Become a Straight-A Student (covering study basics, quizzes and exams, and essays and papers).
 I also read his blog Study Hacks.